 What Mike Rohde, author of The Sketchnote Handbook says of sketchnotes, holds true for scribing and all sorts of methods of graphic recording: a focus on big ideas enables you to see what matters, spot patterns and make connections.

-And, if you're able to make you're own sketchnotes, or be your own scribe, the benefits are even greater.
+And, if you're able to make your own sketchnotes, or be your own scribe, the benefits are even greater.
 The act of creating them - of listening, editing, analysing, and translating into pictures - will greatly enhance your own engagement and understanding of the subject.